 Consumer-facing companies in developed economies have experienced little or no growth since the global recession of 2008 and 2009.
-This is the damning introduction to a recent article from Boston Consulting Group.
+This is the damning introduction to a recent (August 2016) article from Boston Consulting Group.
 Consider it for a moment.
 It has been eight years.
 During that time we have seen an explosion of data becoming available about our markets and about our customers and their behaviours from a multitude of channels and devices; this includes both data internal to the organization and information from third-party providers.
 Cloud computing platforms are now readily available from vendors like Amazon, Microsoft, and others, making storage and analysis of this data possible for everyone.
-Data mining and analytics software and has progressed tremenously making everyone a potential data expert.
+Data mining and analytics software and has progressed tremendously making everyone a potential data expert.
 And yet we have seen no growth?
 Not even from the very companies that should have benefitted the most from these changes.
 What has gone wrong?
 BCG points the finger at the immaturity of the Customer Insight function.

 Consumers are demanding information, newness, and meaningful interactions like never before.
 This renders previously stable sectors volatile and companies know they need to look outwards to meet these changes but often fail to do so.
 Customer Insight (CI) is the key outward looking function, and yet it has